yacekmm/GitHubFacade/README.md

 Unit and integration tests are implemented.

 ### Unit tests ###
-Unit tests are a part of build process.
-They can be executed with:
+Unit tests are a part of build process and are executed with build:

 ```
 #!shell

-gradlew test
+gradlew clean build
 ```

 ### Integration tests ###